The United States Of Metal: The Best Band From Every State In America

 West Virginia: Zao

-Some would argue that Zao is more of a club than a band, given that over 20 musicians have joined in the past 25 years, and no founding members remain.
-Regardless, the band has helped elevate “metalcore” with intelligent song structure and thoughtful lyrics, paving the way for a new generation of genre blurring today.
+Some would argue that Zao is more of a club than a band, given that over 20 musicians have joined its ranks over the past decades, and no founding members remain.
+Regardless, the band has helped elevate metalcore with intelligent song structure and thoughtful lyrics, paving the way for a new generation of genre blurring today.

 Wisconsin: Misery Signals

 Admittedly, some members of Misery Signals hail from Edmonton, Canada – but given that it’s a mere 24 hour drive away from the rest of the band’s hometown of Milwaukee, Wisconsin, we’ll overlook that.
 The band is still an essential metalcore outfit, characterised by its contrasting mix of uncompromisingly brutal vocals, soaring melodies, and unpredictable rhythms.